David King - (2005)

 The alternative to the ‘Circumluminator’ was the basic single spotlight preferable 100W or a trio of spotlights of less wattage 60W to light the dartboard.
 Neither however eliminates dart shadow as per the ‘Circumluminator’

-The top Manufacturers seemed not to take to the ‘circumluminator’ for reasons I do not now.
-Although the product allows for personal customising which was lit by the light it has seemed not to have been taken up widely in the UK.
+The top manufactures seemed not to take to the ‘circumluminator’ for reasons I do not know.
+Although you can customise the 'Circumluminator' with your own logo, team name etc which is backlit, the light has not been taken up widely in the UK.

 It had been some years since a rival came on the market and the first of these, I had seen was made by Target darts.
 It is called the Vision 360 Lighting System and features a halo of 125 LED lights to light the dartboard.
 Like the ‘Circumluminator,’ the lighting halo ring eliminates dart shadow and give an even light across the dartboard and has gained approval by the World Darts Federation (WDF).
 Target has since introduced an alternative version called the ‘Corona Vision Light’.
 The difference between these two lights is that the ‘Corona’ has a magnet attachment that allows the lighting system to be attached to the steel ring of the dartboard.